KingReGailya/YouTubeAutoDownloader/README.md

-I made this just to practice dockerfile that and to move away from youtube music i dont really plan to support this out side of my own use becuse of how it was built
+I made this just to practice dockerfile that and to move away from youtube music i dont really have a support plan so it would be best to build so a nightly build yourself but whatever

 how it works?